a-v-medvedev/dbscripts/README.md

 The `dnb_bar` shows an example of the most generalized form for such a function.
 The `dnb_foo` illustrates the way some ready-made subroutines can be utilized.
 The `dnb_sandbox` is optional and is executed after all actions are complete, and only in case the installation action was selected in the build mode definitions.
 Please note, that in the context of this example and in other contexts we use acronyms `d`, `u`, `b` and `i` to address 4 main action modes of the utility: `download`, `build`, `unpack` and `install`.

-The `dnb.yaml` for this fictional case may look like:
+The `dnb.yaml` for this fictional use case may look like:

 ```
 ---